William Theodotus Capers

 William Theodotus Capers (August 9, 1867 – March 29, 1943) was bishop of the Diocese of West Texas in the Episcopal Church in the United States from 1916 until his death.

 Early life and education

 Capers was born on August 9, 1867, in Greenville, South Carolina, the son of Confederate General, and later Bishop of South Carolina, Ellison Capers and his wife Charlotte Rebecca Palmer.
+He is the grandson of Bishop of the Methodist Episcopal Church, South William Capers.
 He studied at South Carolina College between 1885 and 1886, and later at Furman University from 1886 until his graduation 1887.
 He also trained for the priesthood at the Virginia Theological Seminary and graduated in 1894.
 He also earned his Master of Arts from the Kentucky State University in 1911.
 He was awarded an honorary Doctor of Divinity from the University of the South and another from the Virginia Theological Seminary, both in 1914.